M\"obius randomness in the Hartle-Hawking state: Quantization of toroidal universes

 The spectral decomposition is really a decomposition in automorphic representations.
 Since $\r{SL}(d,\R)$ acts as a global symmetry on the particle, the Langlands spectral decomposition furnishes the elementary states, as it gives a basis of the Hilbert space in which the symmetries are diagonalized.

 The Wheeler-DeWitt equation relates the time evolution to the Laplace eigenvalues so we see that the spectral decomposition also diagonalizes the time evolution.
-Thus it is the right basis for third-quantization.
+Thus it is the right basis for third quantization.

 \ss{Third quantization} Third quantization involves viewing the wavefunction $\psi\in \cH$ as a field operator $\phi$.
 The modes of $\phi$ are then creation/annihilation operators for universes (single-particle states).
-The third-quantized Hilbert space is a Fock space corresponding to states with arbitrary number of universes, see for example \cite{Giddings:1988cx,Giddings:1988wv,Marolf:2020xie}.
+The third-quantized Hilbert space is a Fock space corresponding to states with an arbitrary number of universes, see for example \cite{Giddings:1988cx,Giddings:1988wv,Marolf:2020xie}.

-Since mini-superspace quantum cosmology is the worldline theory of a particle, the third-quantized version is just the second quantization of the particle.
+Since mini-superspace quantum cosmology is the worldline theory of a particle, the third-quantized version is the second quantization of the particle.
 It is just a free scalar field on the auxiliary spacetime \eqref{auxmetric} with mass $M$ given in \eqref{defMgen}.

 The third-quantized action is \be \cS = {1\/2}\int d^D X \sqrt{G} (G^{ab}\p_a \phi \p_b \phi - M^2\phi^2) \ee and its equation of motion is the Wheeler-DeWitt equation \eqref{KGauxWDW}.
 Despite being free, this theory is rather non-trivial due to the $\r{SL}(d,\Z)$ quotient on $\fh^d$.
 This means that instead of considering the standard eigenmodes on $\fh^d$ we have to use the Langlands spectral decomposition on $\r{SL}(d,\Z)\bs\fh^d$.